Short term child care services

 The Mannerheim League for Child Welfare (MLL) offers you help with child care.
 The League’s child care service is meant to meet temporary and short term needs for child care assistance, around the clock, also on weekends.

 The Mannerheim League for Child Welfare has a pool of babysitters.
 They are trained and suitable to work with children.
-A typical babysitter is a student under 20 years of age.
 In addition to initial training, MLL also provides advanced training, supervision and counseling to babysitters on a regular basis.

 Short term child care service is available for example when